caktus/aws-web-stacks/README.rst

 GovCloud Support
 ----------------

-`AWS GovCloud <https://aws.amazon.com/govcloud-us/>`_ does not support Elastic Beanstalk, Elastic Container Service, Certificate Manager, or CloudFront.
+`AWS GovCloud <https://aws.amazon.com/govcloud-us/>`_ does not support Elastic Beanstalk, Elastic Container Service, Certificate Manager, CloudFront, or Elasticsearch.
 You can still create a reduced stack in GovCloud by downloading one of the following templates and uploading it to CloudFormation via the AWS Management Console: